LordJogonnath/Youtube-Puncker/README.md

 This extension:
+1. Removes Youtube Shorts from your homepage!
-1. Detects when you are on incognito mode and redirects you to a locally hosted custom funny webpage when you go to youtube.
+2. Detects when you are on incognito mode and redirects you to a locally hosted custom funny webpage when you go to youtube.
-2. Instead of the home page, the subscriptions page is brought upfront.
+3. Instead of the home page, the subscriptions page is brought upfront.

+This README is only for the incognito redirection.
+The other two features (no-shorts and only-subscription) work without any setup.

+Redirection in Incognito
+---
 You need to run a simple self hosted server for this.
 To do this, type into the terminal:

 1. On Windows: python -m http.server 8000
 2. On Linux/macOS: python3 -m http.server 8000